Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Electronic Hamiltonian

-In order to get a general idea of the of the bond-length dependence, we first considered hypothetical cubic CoO (NaCl type; $Fm\bar{3}m$) structures with a symmetrically stretched unit cells.
-Hoppings for the 5-band $3d$-only fitting are shown in Fig.~\ref{fig:hops_var}(a).
-This construction maintains 90$^\circ$ Co-O-Co bond angles, which deviates slightly from real materials, but nonetheless provides insight.
-In particular, we find in the entire range of Co-Co bond lengths, that direct hopping is the largest, leading to $|t_3| > |t_2|,|t_6|$.
-This trend is also true for estimates of real materials.
-In particular, we show in Fig.~\ref{fig:hops_var}(a) results for several prominent materials based on literature structures: CoNb$_2$O$_6$ (Ref.~\onlinecite{sarvezuk2011new}), BaCo$_2$(AsO$_4$)$_2$ (Ref.~\onlinecite{djordevic2008baco2}), Na$_3$Co$_2$SbO$_6$ (Ref.~\onlinecite{songvilay2020kitaev}), and Na$_2$Co$_2$TeO$_6$ (Ref.~\onlinecite{xiao2019crystal})\footnote{The Na$_2$Co$_2$TeO$_6$ structure contains disorder in the Na position, in which each Na position has occupancy 2/3.
+While we leave complete discussion of individual materials for later work, it is useful to confirm realistic ranges of hoppings.
+In order to do so, we performed additional calculations on several prominent oxide materials based on literature structures: CoNb$_2$O$_6$ (Ref.~\onlinecite{sarvezuk2011new}), BaCo$_2$(AsO$_4$)$_2$ (Ref.~\onlinecite{djordevic2008baco2}), Na$_3$Co$_2$SbO$_6$ (Ref.~\onlinecite{songvilay2020kitaev}), and Na$_2$Co$_2$TeO$_6$ (Ref.~\onlinecite{xiao2019crystal})\footnote{The Na$_2$Co$_2$TeO$_6$ structure contains disorder in the Na position, in which each Na position has occupancy 2/3.
 To perform calculations, we artificially increased the occupancy to 1, which corresponds to Na$_3$Co$_2$TeO$_6$.
-It is expected this change in the filling should have minimal impact on the computed hoppings.}.
-For each case, the cubic projection coordinates were defined to be orthogonal but minimize the difference with the corresponding Co-O bond vectors in the (distorted) octahedra.
-From these results, it is evident that the physical region corresponds to large $t_3$ and subdominant $t_6$.
-By contrast, $t_2$ is suppressed, such that $|t_2| \sim |t_1|,|t_4|,|t_5| \lesssim 0.05$ eV.
-A similar situation\cite{wellm2021frustration} was recently proposed for Na$_2$BaCo(PO$_4$)$_2$.
-For materials with Co-Co bond lengths $\sim$ 3.0 \AA, direct hopping almost certainly dominates.
-This differs from the previous theoretical works predicting large Kitaev couplings\cite{liu2018pseudospin,doi:10.1142/S0217979221300061,liu2020kitaev,sano2018kitaev}, which considered ligand-mediated hopping $t_2$ and $t_6$ to be the largest.
-This discrepancy calls for a reexamination of the magnetic couplings.
+It is expected this change in the filling should have minimal impact on the computed hoppings.}, as well as triangular lattice compounds CoCl$_2$, CoBr$_2$ and CoI$_2$ according to crystal structures from Ref.~\onlinecite{wilkinson1959neutron,wyckoff1963crystal}.
+These edge-sharing Co(II) compounds span a wide range Co-Co distances, e.g. from $\sim 2.9$ \AA \ in BaCo$_2$(AsO$_4$)$_2$\cite{djordevic2008baco2} to $\sim 3.9$ \AA \ in CoI$_2$\cite{wyckoff1963crystal}.
+For each case, we employed fully relativistic density functional theory calculations performed with FPLO\cite{koepernik1999full,opahle1999full} at the GGA (PBE\cite{perdew1996generalized}) level (as above).
+Hoppings in the downfolded $d$-only basis were estimated by projection onto $d$-orbitals, for which the cubic projection coordinates were defined to be orthogonal but minimize the difference with the corresponding Co-X (X = O, Cl, Br, I) bond vectors in the (distorted) octahedra.

-Finally, in Fig.~\ref{fig:hops_var}(b), we show Slater-Koster hoppings extracted from the CoO calculations by fitting with an 8-band $(3d+2p)$ model including explicitly the O orbitals.
-These are relevant for considering some exchange processes (see below).
-In terms of these, the $d$-only hoppings are given approximately by:

-where $\Delta_{pd} = 4.5$ eV is the charge-transfer energy from Co $d$ to O $p$ orbitals.
-For $t_2$ and $t_6$, the contributions from ligand-assisted hopping is positive, while the direct hopping contribution is negative.